 In many ways, email and direct mail marketing have switched places.
 When digital first came on the scene, it was the new, shiny toy in contrast to a mailbox full of “junk mail.”
 Today, people have been so bombarded with digital—which itself has become more expensive with the cost of keywords, digital advertising, and the like—that those direct mail pieces in the mailbox look much more attractive.

-Direct mail success ties to ‘in the know’ partnerships
+Direct mail success tied to experienced partners

 One challenge impacting effective use of direct mail is that, despite it experiencing a renaissance, there are not as many direct mail companies skilled and experienced with getting it right the first time around.
 As with anything, do-it-yourself without knowing the terrain can deliver disappointing results.

 With the right direct mail partner, a Fintech company can both initiate a compelling campaign and/or improve what they’re already doing.
 Similar to other offline channels, direct mail requires substantial expertise and know-how to integrate it most efficiently and cost-effectively into the marketing mix—versus just haphazardly throwing efforts up against the wall to see what sticks.
 Effective targeting and managing a complex process are two primary roles of a direct mail partnership.

 Continuous improvement merits being a mantra, not just a marketing line.
 We can help!